Loganbenoit/html-sample-assignment-with-playwright-tests/README.md

 ## Specific requirements

-- [ ] Create an html file with the name of "index" in the root of the project
+- [ done] Create an html file with the name of "index" in the root of the project
-- [ ] Add HTML Boilerplate to the document
+- [ done] Add HTML Boilerplate to the document
-  - [ ] confirm the head tag has a meta tag that defines the charset
+  - [ done] confirm the head tag has a meta tag that defines the charset

   ```html
   <meta charset="UTF-8">
   ```
-  - [ ] confirm the head tag has a responsive meta tag set
+  - [done ] confirm the head tag has a responsive meta tag set
   ```html
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
   ```
-- [ ] Set the document title in the head section to be "Sample project"
+- [done ] Set the document title in the head section to be "Sample project"
 ```html
 <title>Sample project</title>
 ```
-- [ ] Set the page heading to be "Sample project"
+- [ done] Set the page heading to be "Sample project"
 ```html
 <h1> Sample project </h1>
 ```
-- [ ] Add a paragraph of text (20 words at least).
+- [ done] Add a paragraph of text (20 words at least).
 You can use random text for the paragraph content.
 ```html
 <p>Lorem, ipsum dolor sit amet consectetur adipisicing elit.
 Sint vitae, libero quae quasi nemo dignissimos consectetur cumque.
 Ipsum laborum libero iure.</p>
 ```